petersonben50/HellsCanyon/code/assembly_processing/assembly_processing.md

 I'll also save the read counts here: `~/HellsCanyon/dataEdited/metagenomes/2019_intensive_ancillary_info/metagenome_read_count.tsv`, then download it to `dataEdited/metagenomes/reports/metagenome_read_count.tsv`.

+**Count reads in metagenome pre-trimming**

+I counted the reads in each pre-trimmed metagenome.
+I used the linux function zgrep to count the lines that contained the "@" sign in each file ("@" should only be found at the start of each header line for a sequence in a fastq file), then read out that information to a report file.

 **Count reads in metagenome**

 Next I counted the number of reads in each of the trimmed files.
-I used the linux function zgrep to count the lines that contained the "@" sign in each file ("@" should only be found at the start of each header line for a sequence in a fastq file), then read out that information to a report file.
+I did this using the same method as with the pre-trimmed files, just now on the forward, reverse, single, and merged reads.

 **Coverage post-trimming**